The Mountain Club of South Africa

 Speakers and socials

 Club members and invited guests are an adventurous lot who love sharing their stories, from exploring the Brandberg to climbing big walls in the Karakoram.
-There are general speakers at the Clubhouse, usually on a Friday evening, and rock climbers tell their tales on the first Tuesday of each month.
+There are general speakers at the Clubhouse, usually on a Wednesday or Friday evening, and rock climbers tell their tales on the first Tuesday of each month.
 Topics are listed on the Calendar.

 Volunteering